How accurate do long-range (≥10yr) forecasts tend to be, and how much should we rely on them?

 - For most of our history, we’ve had the luxury of knowing the results from EPJ and GJP and being able to apply them to our forecasting, which of course wasn’t true for the EPJ forecasters.
 For example, many of our staff know that it’s often best to start one’s forecast from an available base rate, and that many things probably can’t be predicted with better accuracy than chance (e.g. which party will be in the majority two elections from now).
 Many of our staff have also done multiple hours of explicit calibration training, and my sense is that very few (if any) EPJ forecasters are likely to have done calibration training prior to making their forecasts.
 Several of our staff have also participated in a Good Judgment Inc. forecasting training workshop.

-- EPJ forecasting questions were chosen very carefully, such that they (a) were stated precisely enough to be uncontroversially judged for accuracy, (b) came with prepared answer options that were mutually exclusive and collectively exhaustive (or continuous), (c) were amenable to base rate forecasting (though base rates were not provided to the forecasters), and satisfied other criteria necessary for rigorous study design.24 In contrast, most of our forecasting questions (1) are stated imprecisely (because the factors that matter most to the grant decision are ~impossible or prohibitively costly to state precisely), (2) are formulated very quickly by the forecaster (i.e. the grant investigator) as they fill out our internal grant write-up template, and thus don’t come with pre-existing answer options, and (3) rarely have clear base rate data to learn from.
+- EPJ forecasting questions were chosen very carefully, such that they (a) were stated precisely enough to be uncontroversially judged for accuracy, (b) came with prepared answer options that were mutually exclusive and collectively exhaustive (or continuous), (c) were amenable to base rate forecasting (though base rates were not provided to the forecasters), and satisfied other criteria necessary for rigorous study design.On the other criteria, see the Methodological Appendix of Tetlock (2005).
+In contrast, most of our forecasting questions (1) are stated imprecisely (because the factors that matter most to the grant decision are ~impossible or prohibitively costly to state precisely), (2) are formulated very quickly by the forecaster (i.e. the grant investigator) as they fill out our internal grant write-up template, and thus don’t come with pre-existing answer options, and (3) rarely have clear base rate data to learn from.
 Overall, this might suggest we should (ignoring other factors) expect lower accuracy than was observed in EPJ, e.g. because we formulate questions and make forecasts about them so quickly.
 It also means that we are less able to learn from the forecasters we make, because many of them are stated too imprecisely to judge for accuracy.

 - I’m unsure whether EPJ questions asked about phenomena that are “intrinsically” easier or harder to predict than the phenomena we try to predict.
 E.g. party control in established democracies changes regularly and is thus very difficult to predict even one or two elections in advance, whereas some of our grantmaking is premised substantially on the continuation of stable long-run trends.
 On the other hand, many of our forecasts are (as mentioned above) about phenomena which lack clearly relevant base rate data to extrapolate, or (in some cases) about events that haven’t ever occurred before.